SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

    - **Facilitates automation and customization**: Through M-Query/M-Code scripting, users can automate repetitive tasks, build custom functions, and create tailored solutions, increasing efficiency and flexibility in data workflows.

 ## Summary
-In this exercise, you have created a notebook and trained a machine-learning model.
-You used Scikit-Learn to train the model and MLflow to track its performance.
+In this exercise, you:

+- Created a notebook to develop and execute a machine learning workflow.

+- Built and trained a machine learning model using Scikit-Learn.

+- Utilized MLflow to track experiments, including model parameters, metrics, and performance outcomes.

 ## You have successfully completed the exercise.
 Click on Next >> to proceed with next exercise.